Keohh/Kewoah-InterPoints/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the `GPLv3` file for more details.